ivan-cavero/voluntariado-valencia/README.md

 - release-it for automating the release process
 - commitlint for enforcing commit message conventions
 - husky for running commitlint on commit messages

+To ensure these tools are set up correctly, always run "bun run prepare" after cloning the repository or pulling changes that modify the Husky or commitlint configuration.

 By following these conventions and workflows, we maintain a clean, automated, and easy-to-follow project history while efficiently managing crisis response efforts in Valencia.